ruippeixotog/scala-scraper/README.md

 Where the arguments are:

 * **cssQuery**: the CSS query used to select the elements to be processed;
-* **contentExtractor**: defines the content to be extracted from the selected elements e.g. the element objects themselves, their text, a specific attribute, form data;
+* **contentExtractor**: defines the content to be extracted from the selected elements, e.g. the element objects themselves, their text, a specific attribute, form data;
-* **contentParser**: an optional parser for the data extracted in the step above, such as parsing numbers, dates or regexes from text.
+* **contentParser**: an optional parser for the data extracted in the step above, such as parsing numbers and dates or using regexes.

 The DSL provides several `contentExtractor` and `contentParser` instances, which were imported before with `DSL.Extract._` and `DSL.Parse._`.
 The full list can be seen in the `ContentExtractors` and `ContentParsers` objects inside [HtmlExtractor.scala](https://github.com/ruippeixotog/scala-scraper/blob/master/src/main/scala/net/ruippeixotog/scalascraper/scraper/HtmlExtractor.scala).